Hitchnt/It3048c/README.md

 **When** I search for the zip code for "5htdj" ( not a real zip code)  <br />
 **Then** I should receive no results

--Use of phone GPS to know user locations
+- Use of phone GPS to know user locations
--Notification to user when weather is outside user requirements -Up to date weather status of user set Location
+- Notification to user when weather is outside user requirements
+- Up to date weather status of user set Location

 ###  Get weather forecast and alerts for desired locations